waynodiablo/Oystercard/pills/building_your_community_guide.md

 ## Reasons to build your community

-* You'll learn and contribute to the most cutting-edge technologies that will make the developer community more productive.
+* You'll learn and contribute to the most cutting-edge technologies that make the developer community more productive.

 * You'll share techniques and build skills with other practitioners.